voicebase/voicebase-docs/docs/how-to-guides/voicemail.md

 * **Use [Callbacks](callbacks.md):** By using callbacks, our servers will send the data as soon as processing is finished.
 You won't have to wait until the next polling interval.

-## Example Configuration for Voicemail with a callback endpoint receiving JSON
+## Sample configuration for Voicemail with a callback endpoint receiving JSON
 ```json
 {
    "knowledge": {